 I have a beard so you may find this hard to believe, but I shave every day.
 Most men do.
 I understand many women also shave regularly.
 Perhaps you were shaved at one time, but that doesn’t mean you are shaved now.
 You have to work to stay shaved.
-You may profess a belief in shaving but faith without regular shaving works shaves no one.
+You may profess a belief in shaving but faith without shaving shaves no one.

 Shaving is a tricky business.
 You need to hold fast when you shave.
-You have to work out your shaving with fear and trembling because only he who stands firm to the end will be shaved.
+You have to work out your shaving with fear and trembling because only he who shaves firm to the end will be shaved.

 I’m grinning as I write this.
 Why?
 Because apparently being shaved and being saved have much in common.
 You have to work hard at both of them.
 At least that’s what some people think.
-I know this because I spent the month of January doing a massive study on the subject of eternal security.
+I know this because I spent the past month doing a massive study on the subject of eternal security.

 (I know what you’re thinking, What a great way to spend a month.
 It was!
 I love to study.)

 My goal was to study every single New Testament scripture that speaks to the issue of your eternal security.
 All told, I found 300 scriptures that are used either to support or attack the idea of “once saved, always saved.”
 I then filtered every scripture through the lens of Jesus and his finished work to see what I might learn.
 What did I find?

 Lay down your razors because once shaved, always shaved.
 Haha!

 Seriously, in my heart I have always known that I am secure in my Father’s love.
 He holds me, he keeps me, and he will never let me go.

 But many people are not secure.
 They’ve been told they have to abide, continue, hold fast to end, overcome, obey, endure, and otherwise do things to stay saved.
 Naturally, this unsettles them.
 What if I don’t do what God expects of me?
 What if I stumble at the last hurdle?
 What then?